Annual Governance Statement 2018

 Meetings of the governing body and attendance

-The full governing body meets 4 times a year; all meetings are clerked by a trained professional clerk.
+The full governing body met three times this year; all meetings are clerked by a trained professional clerk.
 The governing board committees meet regularly and have delegated authority to make decisions on behalf of the governing body.
-Additionally during last year two task groups were established to carry out more the more detailed work related to recruiting additional governors and considering secondary school progressions for our children.